 What Is Solar Farms?

-Solar farms, also known as the solar park or solar field, are large areas of land containing several acres of interconnected solar panels placed together to produce large amounts of solar power at the same time.
+Solar farms, also known as solar parks or solar fields, are large areas of land containing several acres of interconnected solar panels placed together to produce large amounts of solar power at the same time.
 Solar farms are designed for large-scale solar power generation that feeds directly into the grid, as opposed to individual solar panels that typically power a home or building.